elcapitansammy/MPC_simulation/README.md

 While the original project was focused on drawing paths, this version implements a high-performance **Model Predictive Control (MPC)** simulation environment designed to handle high-speed racing with realistic physical constraints.

 > **Note on the UI:** Claude handled the CSS-in-Python hex codes and button padding.
-I focused on the math that keeps the car from hitting Mach 2.2 on a hair-pin turn.
+I have better things to do than making pretty buttons

 ## 🚀 Key Enhancements